m-bugaj/YouTube-AutoComment-Bot/README.md

 ## 💻 Usage

 1. Ensure you have Python installed on your machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-(I will add this file shortly.)
 3. Create a `channel_urls.txt` file with YouTube channel URLs.
 4. Prepare a list of comments in a `comments.txt` file.
 5. Run the script using `python app.py`.